Why Microchip Technology Incorporated (MCHP) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a 4.91% gain in the last 1 month and extending the period to 3 months gives it a -3.28%, and is 8.79% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.96% over the week and 4.20% over the month.
+The stock witnessed a 1.16% gain in the last 1 month and extending the period to 3 months gives it a -10.87%, and is -1.11% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.97% over the week and 4.27% over the month.

 Microchip Technology Incorporated (MCHP) Analyst Forecasts